MangiameliFabio/MangiameliFabio/README.md

 ## 👋 Hi there glad you found my Profile

 My name is Fabio Mangiameli, I currently study computer science for media at the HdM in Stuttgart.
 I love game development and have a passion for programming.
-Have a look at the game projects I did during my studies.
+Have a look at the projects I did during my studies.

 Feel free to check out my [resume](https://drive.google.com/file/d/1SizebFSZdcD0t2-zH8UYJA-pzDX25AlE/view?usp=sharing).